Thales Watchkeeper WK450: Deployment

 On 29 September 2014, the MoD revealed that an undisclosed number of Watchkeepers had become fully operational and sent to Afghanistan.
 The aircraft were stationed at Camp Bastion to provide force protection for British troops and worked alongside Hermes 450s that it is derived from.
 Watchkeeper proved its use by successfully supporting a detachment of U.S. Marines using its Thales I-Master radar.
 It cued a Hermes 450 onto a target for continued tracking, which then passed the information on to a Royal Air Force MQ-9 Reaper to conduct an airstrike.
 Some 140 flights were conducted for 8 hours a day until operations ceased in mid-October 2014.

 Border patrol

 In September 2020, in support of the UK Border Force under Operation Deveran, the British Army used Watchkeeper to patrol the English Channel for potential illegal entrants into the UK.
 The operation was criticised as being of little practical value.
 Just 15 sorties, totalling 43 hours and 52 minutes, were flown in September 2020, and six sorties for 23 hours and 54 minutes were flown the following month.
 Chris Cole, director of Drone Wars UK, said "the use of military-grade drones at borders is the beginning of the use of drones that blur the boundaries between military and domestic policing".

+Replacement

+Project Corvus was initiated in April 2025 to replace Watchkeeper UAVs, with a budget of £156 million for five years of operation, planned to start in 2026.

+One analyst writing for the Royal United Services Institute did question if medium-altitude long-endurance UAV (MALE) drones, like the Watchkeeper and its replacement, are survivable in the threat environment of contemporary conflicts, pointing to the lack of success of Ukraine's Bayraktar TB2 fleet and the loss of 15 US MQ-9 Reaper UAVs over Yemen.

+In July 2026 the Tekever AR5 was chosen as the replacement.
+Under Project Corvus, up to £400 million was made available for AR5 procurement.
+An initial batch of 6 is planned, with up to 24 planned to be procured by 2029.